Preparing a grant that includes education, outreach, or training for undergraduates, graduate students, postdocs, or faculty?

 - Provide support and evidence for why what you are proposing is likely to be successful (why you've chosen particular pedagogical methods and approaches).

-- For each educational objective and activity, develop a plan that includes a way of assessing a) how well the activity went (formative evaluation) and b) whether the objective was achieved (summative evaluation).
+- For each educational objective and activity, develop a plan that includes a way of assessing a) how well the activity went and how it could be improved (formative evaluation) and b) whether the objective was achieved (summative evaluation).

 - Include a plan to disseminate your educational work.

-- Always follow the NSF guidelines for your specific grant.
+- Always follow the guidelines for evaluation your specific request for proposals.

 - A guide for developing an educational evaluation plan